ranjeeta01/ranjeeta01.github.io/README.md

 - ReactJS
 - AWS
 - MongoDb
+- Opensource

 ## Experiences
 - **Software Developer Intern @ Amazon, India**\
  Developed a web application with shopping website like features and presented a working protoype within 6 weeks.\
- Documented the project along with long term goals.
+ Documented the project along with long term goals which included recommendation model integration in the prototype.\
+ Created an API endpoint for the web app along with the dataset.

 - **Vice President @ ECS Society, NIT Silchar**